Lu Muzhen: Divorce

 My husband has been constantly travelling both at home and abroad for the revolution, living a life of uncertainty.
 If there is someone who is willing to take good care of him, I am willing to support that person and am therefore willing to divorce him.

 In late 1915, Lu left Macau for Tokyo to discuss divorce with Sun.
-She believed that she as a foot-bound illiterate woman, was far less capable than college-educated Soong Ching-ling.
+She believed that she as a foot-bound, illiterate woman was far less capable than Soong Ching-ling, who had been college-educated.
 Therefore she agreed to end their 32-year marriage.